(Excerpted and translated from Rabbi Ginsburgh’s Hebrew book, “Hanerot Hallalu”)

 This explanation connects in a very interesting manner to two additional events that are associated with the Tenth of Tevet:

-The second event identified close to the Tenth of Tevet is the birth of Yehoshua the Nazarene.
+The second event in close proximity to the Tenth of Tevet is the birth of Yehoshua the Nazarene.
 There is a Jewish tradition that identifies his birth with the 9th day of Tevet (and even claims that the persecution of the Jews in his name is one of the reasons for setting the fast on this day).

 The Nazarene religion is an even more extreme case.
-Its earliest followers did not identify themselves as the followers of a separate religion from Judaism, but rather, as a reformed, or newer version of Judaism (they called themselves, “the real Israel”), whose gates were open to all of humanity.
+Its earliest followers did not identify themselves as the followers of a religion different from Judaism, but rather as a reformed, or newer version of Judaism (they called themselves, “the real Israel”), whose gates were open to all of humanity.
 But, as they developed their identity, they came to completely nullify the Torah’s commandments and the Oral Torah, adopting an ascetic, anti-corporeal approach.
 With time, the Nazarene religion appended a mixture of pagan practices.
-This completed its rebellion against Judaism and it became a different, independent religion that ultimately persecuted its mother—Judaism.
+This completed its rebellion against Judaism, and it became a different, independent religion that ultimately persecuted its mother—Judaism.

 The burgeoning of the two vast enterprises that grew out of these attempts—the spreading of the Greek bible and the flourishing of the Nazarene religion—was carried by the great interest of the nations of the world in Judaism.
 The nations wanted to understand Judaism and perhaps even to convert and join it.
-But the Jews did not have the wisdom to take advantage of this wave and to harness it to disseminating faith in God and His Torah.
+But the Jews did not have the wisdom to take advantage of this wave and to harness it to disseminate faith in God and His Torah.
 The vacuum that Judaism left open was filled by others in a manner that was less forgiving and even destructive to Judaism.

-The fact that these two attempts took place adjacent to the Tenth of Tevet strengthens the idea that the inner meaning of this day is repentance for our failure to spread the light of Torah to the nations of the world.
+The fact that these two attempts took place adjacent to the Tenth of Tevet strengthens the idea that the inner meaning of this day is repentance for our failure to spread the light of the Torah to the nations of the world.